Methamphetamine: Pharmacokinetics

 The bioavailability of methamphetamine is 67% orally, 79% intranasally, 67 to 90% via inhalation (smoking), and 100% intravenously.
 Following oral administration, methamphetamine is well-absorbed into the bloodstream, with peak plasma methamphetamine concentrations achieved in approximately 3.13–6.3 hours post ingestion.
 Methamphetamine is also well absorbed following inhalation and following intranasal administration.
-Because of the high lipophilicity of methamphetamine, it can readily move through the blood–brain barrier faster than other stimulants, where it is more resistant to degradation by monoamine oxidase.
+Because of the high lipophilicity of methamphetamine due to its methyl group, it can readily move through the blood–brain barrier faster than other stimulants, where it is more resistant to degradation by monoamine oxidase.
 The amphetamine metabolite peaks at 10–24 hours.
 Methamphetamine is excreted by the kidneys, with the rate of excretion into the urine heavily influenced by urinary pH.
 When taken orally, 30–54% of the dose is excreted in urine as methamphetamine and 10–23% as amphetamine.
 Following IV doses, about 45% is excreted as methamphetamine and 7% as amphetamine.
-The elimination half-life of methamphetamine varies with a range of 5–30 hours, however it is on average 9 to 12 hours in most studies.
+The elimination half-life of methamphetamine varies with a range of 5–30 hours, but it is on average 9 to 12 hours in most studies.
 The elimination half-life of methamphetamine does not vary by route of administration, but is subject to substantial interindividual variability.